The INDEX function returns the value from a range of cells based on the row and column specified in the function arguments.

-Here is how basic application of the INDEX function looks like:
+Here is what the basic application of the INDEX function looks like:

 Here, we created our new “virtual” table from the data in cell range C6:G10.

-In INDEX function, number 50000 is not in the cell G10, but rather inside of a “virtual” table existing only in our INDEX function, with an address row 5, column 5:
+In the INDEX function, the number 50000 is not in cell G10 but rather inside of a “virtual” table existing only in our INDEX function, with an address in row 5 and column 5:

-Indeed, if we set row number as 5, and column as 5, our function will return number 50.000:
+Indeed, if we set the row number to 5 and the column number to 5, our function will return the number 50.000: